DHTMLX/docs-suite/docs/chart/data_loading.md

 chart.data.load("../common/dataset.json");
 ~~~

-The component will make an AJAX call and expect the remote URL to provide valid JSON data.
+The component makes an AJAX call and expects the remote URL to return valid JSON data.

-Data loading is asynchronous, so you need to wrap any after-loading code into a promise:
+Data loading is asynchronous, so wrap in a promise any code that runs after loading:

 ~~~js
 chart.data.load("/some/data").then(function(){